 Windows, external doors and joinery

 Repair category 1

-Notes These generally appeared in fair condition consistent with age although typical weathering was evident.
+Notes These generally appeared in fair order consistent with age.

 External decorations

 Repair category 1

 Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.